LDAV-Symposium/2019/_pages/program.md

 We live in the Age of Data.
 Ninety percent of all data in the world has been created in the past two years alone, at a rate of exabytes per day.
-New data of all kinds - structured, unstructured, quantitative, qualitative, spatial, and temporal - is growing exponentially and in every way.
+New data of all kinds &mdash; structured, unstructured, quantitative, qualitative, spatial, and temporal &mdash; is growing exponentially and in every way.
 Given the vast amount of data being produced, one of our greatest scientific challenges is to effectively understand and make use of it.
 Because visualization both facilitates the reasoning process by supporting